 MotoTally LF RFID Transponders (Tags)

-* Note: These transponders are considered "legacy" (still supported, but not recommended for new implementations).
+* Note: These transponders are considered "legacy" (still supported, but are no longer produced).

 If you already have a Low Frequency (LF) reader system and want to upgrade to superior software (MotoTally of course), there is no

 reason you can't continue to use your existing RFID system and either of these transponders with MotoTally.
 However, the

 newer UHF transponders are so much cheaper that you would be money ahead to invest in the UHF system and transponders, especially